Phase 1: Core Experience

 - Regular e-updates on the museum.

 - Memorialize your service or a loved one's in our Quarterdeck of Honor.

 - A commemorative Plank Owner certificate customized with your name.

 ADDRESS / PHONE

 Pacific Battleship Center dba National Museum of the Surface Navy

 San Pedro, CA 90731

 Phone: 877-446-9261 ext.
 747

-Pacific Battleship Center is a highly rated 501(c)(3) non-profit organization based in Los Angeles, CA. Currently the organization operated the Battleship IOWA Museum as a top 5 attraction in Los Angeles.
-More information at https://surfacenavymuseum.org/about-us/.
+Pacific Battleship Center is a highly-rated 501(c)(3) non-profit organization based in Los Angeles, CA. Currently the organization operates the Battleship IOWA Museum as a top 5 attraction in Southern California.